1app.energy Blog

 This is the single most informative data point for a battery home on a smart tariff.

-Your battery should be close to full at the start of the evening peak — when grid rates are highest and your solar has dropped off.
-As a rule of thumb, if your battery is consistently below 60% at 17:00 on days with reasonable solar generation, something is consuming your stored energy before it can be used for evening demand.
+For many battery homes on a smart tariff, a useful check is whether the battery has enough charge for the evening peak — when grid rates are often highest and solar has dropped off.
+As a rule of thumb, if your battery is consistently below 60% at 17:00 on days with reasonable solar generation, it may be worth checking whether stored energy is being consumed before evening demand.

 Common causes: